jallers/jallers.github.com/data/resume.md

 ## Background

 I am an experienced problem solver who lives to learn new technologies and to build software that delights users.
-I love taking on new challenges like learning a foreign language or becoming a dad :).
+I love taking on new challenges like learning a foreign language and more recently, becoming a father.
 My endeavors in physics and biology sparked my passion for programming.
 I spend time following Hacker News and programming blogs, playing video games and reading books ranging from cognitive science to philosophy to user interface design.

 ## Systems Proficiency